barricklab/breseq/src/doc/gd_format.rst

 '''''''''''''''''''''''''''
 * **repeat_seq=**\ *<string>*, **repeat_length=**\ *<uint32>*, **repeat_ref_num=**\ *<uint32>*, **repeat_new_copies=**\ *<uint32>*
    This insertion is in a short sequence repeat consisting of tandem copies of **repeat_seq** repeated **repeat_ref_num** times in the ancestor and **repeat_new_copies** after a mutation.
 To be annotated in this way the copy of the repeat in the reference genome must consist of at least two repeat copies and have a length of five of more total bases (**repeat_length** × **repeat_ref_num** ≥ 5).

 * **insert_position=**\ *<uint32>*
    Used when there are multiple insertion events after the same reference base to order the insertions.
-This typically happens in polymorphism mode and when manually breaking up an insertion of bases into distinct mutational events.
-Numbering of insertions begins with 1.
+This typically happens in polymorphism mode and when manually breaking up an insertion of bases into distinct mutational events when this is supported by phylogenetic information.
+Numbering of insert positions begins with 1.

 MOB: Mobile element insertion mutation
 """"""""""""""""""""""""""""""""""""""